oliviacarino/C-Suite/README.md

 ## *TLDR*

-Three simulations were run in total: a baseline with the standard 10-agent board, and two ablations testing different board configurations.
+Three simulations were run in total: a baseline with the standard 10-agent board, and two case studies testing different board configurations.

 Across all runs, two things held constant: the board always identified the correct strategic direction (AI-heavy, cloud-forward investment) simulating what the actual company did, and cash was always significantly underestimated due to the `ActionLibrary`'s absence of financing decisions.